LSanchez17/backend-safe-for-pet/README.md

 # Backend-safe-for-pet
-* Controls routes for the back end
+* API for interacting with database and front end requests
-* Routes are dependent on which "pet"
-* The route is picked based on user search
+* Routes are created to be RESTful and independent of a "pet"(currently defaulted to dog)
 * results are sent back to the user and displayed
 * Creates a queue upon server being spun up
 * Queue is set to handle 10 requests max, preventing a jam, and limites ip requests bombing by checking ip req header